PhD in the spotlight

 Forschungspreis Integration for Faime Alpagu

-Sociologist Faime Alpagu was awarded the Forschungspreis Integration 2022 for her dissertation entitled “Migration Narratives Juxtaposed: A Sociological Analysis of Biographies, Photos and (Audio) Letters of ‘Guest Workers’ from Turkey living in Austria”.
+Sociologist and ViDSS alumna Faime Alpagu was awarded the Forschungspreis Integration 2022 for her dissertation entitled “Migration Narratives Juxtaposed: A Sociological Analysis of Biographies, Photos and (Audio) Letters of ‘Guest Workers’ from Turkey living in Austria”.
 The prize is awarded for outstanding academic theses in the fields of migration and integration by the ÖIF, the Österreichische Integrationsfonds.

 Award of Excellence and Förderpreis Medienforschung for Jana Egelhofer

-Communication scientist Jana Egelhofer was awarded the Staatspreis für die besten Dissertationen 2022 (Award of Excellence, Austrian Federal Ministry of Education, Science and Research) and the Förderpreis Medienforschung (Verband Österreichischer Zeitungen) for her doctoral thesis entitled “I don’t like it – let’s call it ‘fake’ – The content and consequences of the fake news debate”.
+Communication scientist and ViDSS alumna Jana Egelhofer was awarded the Staatspreis für die besten Dissertationen 2022 (Award of Excellence, Austrian Federal Ministry of Education, Science and Research) and the Förderpreis Medienforschung (Verband Österreichischer Zeitungen) for her doctoral thesis entitled “I don’t like it – let’s call it ‘fake’ – The content and consequences of the fake news debate”.

 Paper award for Helena Knupfer and Ruta Kaskeleviciute